cardonabits/haxo-hw/docs/manual/manual.md

 ### Where You Can Get It
 There are two ways to get a haxophone:

 1. The fastest way: switch over to crowdsupply and order it there.
-You need to buy some more stuff as well: a Raspberry Pi Zero (or a Pi 3 or a Pi 4) and an SD card with 16 GB (see [https://www.crowdsupply.com/cardona-bits/haxophone](https://www.crowdsupply.com/cardona-bits/haxophone))
+You need to buy some more stuff as well: a Raspberry Pi Zero (or a Pi 3 or a Pi 4) and an SD card with 16 GB or larger(see [https://www.crowdsupply.com/cardona-bits/haxophone](https://www.crowdsupply.com/cardona-bits/haxophone))

 2. You can build your own!
 The bits and pieces needed to build the haxophone and how to assemble it can be found here: [Assembly Instructions](https://github.com/cardonabits/haxo-hw/blob/main/docs/assembly.md)